-|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|
+|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Download Lost World of the Mayans Detailed Itinerary

-Day 1: Arrival in Cancun, To Tulum
+Day 1: Arrival in Cancun, to Playa del Carmen

-Day 2: Oceanside Ruins of Tulum, Swim in the pristine freshwater of a Cenote
+Day 2: Oceanside Ruins of Tulum, Swim in the Pristine Freshwater of a Cenote

 This morning we explore the post classic ruins of Tulum with our guide who will explain the history and stories behind this amazing site.
-Dating from the 12th century, it's many temples are dedicated to the worship of the Falling God, the Temple of Wind or the Setting Sun.
+Dating from the 12th century, its many temples are dedicated to the worship of the Falling God, the Temple of Wind or the Setting Sun.
 The centerpiece of the site is the Castillo facing inland but occupying the cliffs overlooking the ocean.

-Day 3: Chichen Itza, Convent of Izamal, To Merida
+Day 3: Chichen Itza, Convent of Izamal, to Merida

 We have an early start to enjoy Chichen Itza before the heat of the day.
 Flourishing during the Classic period and influenced by the Toltecs, at a time when the culture of the Maya and the Toltec were gradually fusing together.
 However, there is still some debate as to the influence that the Toltecs had on the city and its architectural styles.
 The pyramids, temples and ball-court (where life and death played a role in appeasing the gods) are adorned with astonishing sculptures.
 Whatever its origins and influences though, little can detract from what is, for many, the quintessential image of a Mayan city.
 Chichen Itza is dominated to the north by the imposing presence of El Castillo (also known as the Pyramid of Kukulkan), a remarkable building that is in fact a stone representation of the Mayan calendar.
 One unique feature of the building occurs at sunset on the spring and autumn equinoxes, when the heads of the serpents at the foot of the staircases are joined to their tails at the top by the shadows cast by the setting sun.
 The Temple of the Warriors and the Group of a Thousand Columns along with the ball-court that occupies its western edge is the largest of its kind anywhere.

-Day 4: Lagoon of Celestun, to Uxmal
+Day 4: Merida, to Lagoon of Celestun

-Day 5: Uxmal; To Campeche
+Day 5: Uxmal, to Campeche

-Day 6: Campeche Fort, To Calakmul
+Day 6: Campeche Fort, to Calakmul

 Evidence indicates that Palenque was first occupied more than 1500 years ago and reached its zenith during the Classic period when many of the plazas and buildings were constructed, all without the use of metal tools, pack animals or the wheel.
 Palenque flourished for some 600 years, between the 4th and 10th centuries, but it was under the reigns of Pakal and Chan-Bahlum during the 7th century AD that saw it reach the peak of its prestige and power.
 Many of the buildings that we see today date from this period, including the Temple of the Inscriptions and its tomb.
 At the centre of the city lies El Palacio, with its unique tower and intricate reliefs.
 The entire site, shrouded by the steamy rainforest, has an aura of deep mystery.
 Its towered palace and pyramid tomb are breathtaking and were only discovered in the 19th century.
 Once the choking forest was cleared, the ruins revealed the tomb of the high priest Pakal, his body adorned with a marvelous jade death mask - one of the most prized relics of the Maya culture, only discovered in 1952.
 In the morning, we explore the intricate labyrinth of buildings that surround the palace and temple, with its four-story tower dominating the city.
-After lunch, we bid farewell to Palenque and head towards the Guatamalan border (which we cross the following day) and stay at our unique ecolodge surrounded by rainforest.

-Day 11: Exploration of Tikal
+Day 10: Exploration of Tikal

 Today we journey to the famous Mayan Ruins at Tikal.
 Tikal can easily be compared with the masterpieces of ancient Egypt and Greece.
 Initially settled during the Preclassic period (about 600 BC), it was abandoned by its rulers around 890 AD and totally deserted a hundred years later.
 Rediscovered in 1848, the site itself comprises many great temples and pyramids, covering an area of more than 16 square kilometers (6 sq. miles), with palaces, causeways, ball-courts, spacious plazas, and hundreds of other architectural ruins - a superb example of sophisticated Mayan engineering.
 At its height, the extended area of the city and its environs covered some 100kms (62 miles) and its population was estimated at between 50,000-100,000.
 Many of the main buildings were completed between the 6th and 9th centuries, in what was called the Late Classic Period.
 During this time Tikal traded with Quirigua, Copan and even Teotihuacan to the far west.
 Economic instability, civil unrest and warfare finally brought the city down, echoing a general demise amongst the Mayan Civilization.
 The remote jungle setting, with the constant companionship of howler monkeys and parrots, gives the site a feeling of true isolation while its pyramid towers slicing through the lush canopy affords it an almost mystical feel.
 We will have all morning to explore Tikal to fully understand this amazing culture.

-Day 12: The Mayan Site of Caracol, Belize
+Day 11: The Mayan Site of Caracol, Belize

-Today we depart for Belize and it's most impressive Mayan site, Caracol, which was occupied as early as 1200 BC (Preclassic period).
+Today we depart for Belize and its most impressive Mayan site, Caracol, which was occupied as early as 1200 BC (Preclassic period).
 Caracol grew to become one of the largest Mayan sites, covering approximately 168 sq. km or 65 sq. miles and supported a population of perhaps as much as 150,000 inhabitants.
 Similar to Calakmul, Caracol was one of Tikal's main rivals.
 The journey to Caracol is not an easy one as the road to Caracol takes you through jungle and rural areas along an often bumpy dirt road (Please note: during very rainy periods, we may have to substitute our visit to Caracol with Xunantunich or Yaxha as the roads may be impassible).
 Keep an eye out for wildlife including the ever elusive jaguar.
 The site rarely gets more than 15-20 visitors per day due to the challenges of getting there but the reward is a stunning Mayan site.
 The Caana or "sky-palace" is the largest building at Caracol.
 Climbing this massive pyramid offers panoramic views of the surrounding jungle.
 On our return, enjoy a refreshing dip in the water at the base of a small waterfall.
 We will return to the Belize/Guatemala border and return to our lodge for dinner.

 Today we head south by road before transferring to our speedboat to journey along the beautiful Rio Dulce, running from Lake Izabal, in the eastern part of Guatemala, to the Caribbean.
 The river itself is exquisite, with graceful birds and tall cliffs overflowing with lush flora.
-We begin our river journey with a visit to a castle (Castillo de San Fillipe), built by the Spanish to fight off English pirates and later turned into a prison after 1700 AD.
+We begin our river journey with a view of a castle (Castillo de San Fillipe), built by the Spanish to fight off English pirates and later turned into a prison after 1700 AD.
 Our journey takes us to the Caribbean town of Livingston, where we enjoy our accommodations overlooking the ocean.

-Leaving early this morning we head to Villas Barrios, where we transfer to our bus and continue to the small Mayan site of Quirigua, which lies on the western fringes of the Sierra del Espiritu Mountains.
+Leaving early this morning we head to Puerto Barrios, where we transfer to our bus and continue to the small Mayan site of Quirigua, which lies on the western fringes of the Sierra del Espiritu Mountains.
 Once an important trading centre between Tikal and Copan, this UNESCO World Heritage Site is home to the tallest stelae to be found anywhere amongst the ruins of the ancient Mayans.
-Explored by Catherwood and Stephens in the mid 19th century, Quirigua becom an independent kingdom that controlled much of the surrounding Motagua Valley, before being abandoned sometime during the 9th century.
+Explored by Catherwood and Stephens in the mid 19th century, Quirigua became an independent kingdom that controlled much of the surrounding Motagua Valley, before being abandoned sometime during the 9th century.
 The impressive stelae tell of the wars with nearby Copan, of the beheading of the Copan king and the emergence of Quirigua from the shadow of its powerful neighbor.
-The tallest of the stelae reached an impressive 12 metres and over a period of some 55 years the rulers of this tiny kingdom had a new monument erected every 5 years.
-It is here at Quirigua, inscribed in stone on one of the stelae, where one can find the Mayan calander predicting the end of the world on December 21, 2012.
-After our exploration of Quiigua, we continue to Honduras.
+The tallest of the stelae reached an impressive 12 meters and over a period of some 55 years the rulers of this tiny kingdom had a new monument erected every 5 years.
+It is here at Quirigua, inscribed in stone on one of the stelae, where one can find the Mayan calendar predicting the end of the world on December 21, 2012.
+After our exploration of Quirigua, we continue to Honduras.

-Day 16: To Chichicastenango
+Day 16: To Antigua, Guatemala

-Day 17: Colorful Market of Chichicastenango, To Lake Atitlan
+Day 17: Colorful Market of Chichicastenango, to Lake Atitlan

-Day 18: Lake Atitlan; Boat Trip; To Antigua
+Day 18: Lake Atitlan Boat Trip, to Antigua

 Lake Atitlan is located in the Guatemalan highlands, populated mostly by K'iche' Maya.
 It is a deep lake surrounded by three volcanoes.
 The views of the lake are nothing short of stunning.
 Today we take a boat ride on the lake to enjoy the surreal beauty and to visit one of the nearby towns on the shores of Lake Atitlan.
-Following our exploration of the lake we depart for the colonial gem town of Antigua.
+Following our exploration of the lake we depart for the colonial town of Antigua.

 Day 19: Exploring Antigua